Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jaguars stats and trends

-- In games that Jacksonville churns out over 367.2 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Jacksonville totals more than 367.2 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Jaguars have 14 giveaways this season, while the Colts have 20 takeaways.

 Home and road insights

-- Indianapolis is 3-2 against the spread, and 2-3 overall, at home this season.
+- Indianapolis is 3-2 against the spread, and 2-3 overall, at home.

-- Indianapolis has hit the over in three of five games at home this year.
+- In three of five games at home this year, Indianapolis has gone over the total.

-- The average total in Colts home games this season is 47.5 points, equal to this contest's over/under.
+- Colts home games this season average 47.5 total points, which equals this outing's over/under.

-- On the road, Jacksonville has only one win against the spread and is 0-3 overall.
+- Jacksonville is 0-3 overall, with just one win against the spread, in away games.

-- This year, in three away games, Jacksonville has hit the over once.
+- Jacksonville has hit the over once in three road games this season.

 - The average total in Jaguars away games this season is 45.2 points, 2.3 fewer than this contest's over/under (47.5).